RamiOkkeh/YoutubeCSS/README.md

 this is mostly just an interface design with very minimal interactive elements, although it does implement dynamicly generated user comments that were generated using a Machine learning algorithm that generates random persons.
 <br/>
 <br/>
-This project was my first experence working with CSS, it turned out looking pretty good, and it motivated me to spend more time polishing the interface of my future projects.
+This project was my first experience working with CSS, it turned out looking pretty good, and it motivated me to spend more time polishing the interface of my future projects.

 ## Technologies